kb-labb/scandinavian-lm-leonardo/notes/meeting_minutes.md

 * Apply and add fineweb prompt in English to [evaluation dataset](https://huggingface.co/datasets/ScandLM/eval_educational_prompt) of manually annotated good/bad examples, so we can compare against prompts written in Swedish and Norwegian.
 * Upload documents score with fineweb-edu to HF.
 * Train BERT regressors on fineweb-edu output.
+* Exploration of removing boilerplate, or rewriting docs to clean up documents.
+Not highest priority right now, but worth looking into.

 #### 2024-08-19